nikouu/dotnet-optimization-cheatsheet/README.md

 | Scalability | Throughput                                                                                                                                                                                              |
 | Allocations | Boils down to "work the garbage collector need to do".
 The GC stops our code entirely when cleaning up so if we can relieve pressure.
 We can also stop inefficient copying of objects around in memory. |

-These risk ratings are arbitrary 🤷‍♀️
+Aaaand risk ratings are arbitrary 🤷‍♀️

 ## 🟢 Least Risky
 Nothing too scary here.
 The documentation should provide you with all the knowledge you need.